Email – email@example.com

 Kevin is most proud of the files he has helped resolve outside the formalized legal process.
 Kevin recognizes that litigation often results in a judgment that is not necessarily practical for either side.
 And Kevin recognizes that a trial is a last resort.
 And in such cases, Kevin has appeared before all sorts of administrative tribunals, and levels of court up to the Supreme Court of Canada.
 This includes appearances and trials in the various western provinces.

 In recent years, Kevin is one of the few successful lawyers in the area of class action lawsuits related to lawsuits involving investor losses in exempt market investments.
 Kevin was successful as Plaintiff counsel in litigation involving the Platinum Equities and Strategic entities.
-That matter is currently under appeal and Kevin is looking forward to having the Court of Appeal endorse the efficiencies of using the class system to enable these thousands of investors to pursue their claims.
+That certification was appealed, and upheld, despite the attempts of multiple appellant counsel to overturn it.
+Kevin is looking forward to having the Court of Appeal endorse the efficiencies of using the class system to enable these thousands of investors to pursue their claims.